Deprecated: Function get_magic_quotes_gpc() is deprecated in /home/amkgesan/public_html/wp-includes/formatting.php on line 4803

 • Many ECG monitoring electrodes will be attached to your chest area and patches to your chest and back.
 These patches may momentarily feel cool on your skin.

-• The doctor will inject local anaesthetic to the area where the catheters are to be placed.
-After that, you may feel pressure as the doctor inserts the catheters but let the staff know if there is any discomfort so some more local can be given.
-Once the catheters are in place you may feel your heart being paced and possibly your abnormal heart rhythm will be induced.
+• The doctor will inject local anaesthetic into the area where the catheters are to be placed.
+After that, you may feel pressure as the doctor inserts the catheters, but let the staff know if there is any discomfort so some more local can be given.
+Once the catheters are in place, you may feel your heart being paced and possibly your abnormal heart rhythm will be induced.

 • Most patients stay in hospital overnight and their heart rhythm may be monitored during this time.